Mico27/GBS-simulateInputPlugin/README.md

 Grouped by the date each change was merged into the official [gb-studio-plugins](https://github.com/gb-studio-dev/gb-studio-plugins) repository.

 Only bug fixes, new features and feature changes are listed.
 Engine version bumps, patch regeneration, packaging fixes and documentation edits are omitted.

 ### 2026-08-21

-- Added compatibility variants for the **ConfigLoadSavePlugin**, which now patches `core.c` as well — one for it alone and one for it together with the SceneStackExPlugin.
+- Added compatibility variants for the **ConfigLoadSavePlugin**, which now changes the main game loop file too: one for it alone and one for it together with the SceneStackExPlugin.

 ### 2026-07-19

-- Fixed `joy_pressed` not being updated, which broke "just pressed" checks.
+- Fixed the "just pressed" state not updating, which broke checks for a button press.

 ### 2025-02-24